FIBERGLASS POOL INSTALLATION PROCESS

 Okay, now that our gravel base is laid we are ready to set the pool in the hole.

 Why is Properly Setting and Leveling the Pool so important?

-Basically, the entire pool floor must rest on a solid foundation to insure the pool is structurally sound.
+The entire pool floor must rest on a solid foundation to ensure the pool is structurally sound.
 This prevents it from shifting and settling over time.
-Our team will strive to achieve our goal of getting the pool withing one-half inch of level, all while insuring the entire pool floor rests firmly on the gravel foundation.
+Our team will strive to achieve our goal of getting the pool within one-half inch of level, all while ensuring the entire pool floor rests firmly on the gravel foundation.

 We feel it's important for anyone considering a fiberglass pool to know that these pools are never perfectly level.
 Again, our goal is to get every pool within a half-inch.
 The industry standard is one inch, but it's not uncommon to see fiberglass pools far more out of level than that.